bcaddy/bcaddy.github.io/_posts/guides/2021-01-06-VL+CT-Algorithm.md

 - \\(B \\), Magnetic Flux Density, also called just the Magnetic Field
 - \\(p_T \\), Total pressure
 - \\( \mathcal{E} \\), the EMF (ElectroMotive Force), in this application it can
-  be used interchangably with the magnetic fields.
+  be used interchangeably with the electric fields.
 See the section on the CT fields for details
 - \\( C_{CFL} \\), the CFL number, must be less than \\(1/2\\)